jtlapp/kysely-params/README.md

   );
 ```

 This produces a parameterization of the query but does not yet compile or execute the query.
-The example `Params` interface defines the available parameters and their types. `qb` is a regular Kysely query builder -- in this case, a `SelectQueryBuilder`.
+The example `UserParams` interface defines the available parameters and their types. `qb` is a regular Kysely query builder -- in this case, a `SelectQueryBuilder`.
 Call `param` with a parameter name where you would like to be able to vary the value.

 When parameterizing a select query, you must select the returned columns before calling `parameterize`.
 You will not get a compiler error for doing otherwise, but you will get a runtime exception describing the problem.